gluon-samples/pws-gluoncloudlink-whiteboard/README.md

 #### Configure a Connector

 When the mobile application generates an item on the whiteboard, Gluon CloudLink can push data to other back ends, by configuring a connector in your Gluon Application.
-Download the Gluon CloudLink Dashboard application.
+Download the Gluon CloudLink Dashboard application from http://gluonhq.com/products/cloudlink/cloudlink-dashboard/.
 Run the application with the following command:

 ~~~
-$ java -jar gluoncloud-apps-dashboard-1.0.0-all.jar
+$ java -jar gluoncloud-apps-dashboard-3.0.0-preview-b2.jar
 ~~~

 Sign in with the key and secret of your Gluon Application and navigate to the Configuration section.
 Select